andrew/ultimate-awesome/README.md

 - [awesome-vespa](https://github.com/radu-gheorghe/awesome-vespa) - Unofficial, but curated list of Vespa.ai resources.
 - [awesome-cheatsheets](https://github.com/rakesh-sankar/awesome-cheatsheets) - A curated list of cheat-sheet that saves a lot of your time for a better things.
 - [Awesome-Resources](https://github.com/re50urces/Awesome-Resources) - A curated list of awesome resources.
+- [awesome-energy-models](https://github.com/rebase-energy/awesome-energy-models) - 💡 A catalogue and categorization of open-source, Python-based energy models. .
 - [awesome-remix](https://github.com/rjoydip-zz/awesome-remix) - Curated list of awesome remix resources.
 - [design-books](https://github.com/robleto/design-books) - A curated list of books related to all facets of design.
 - [awesome-toronto](https://github.com/rodolfobandeira/awesome-toronto) - Awesome tips to guide you in Toronto, Canada 🇨🇦.